 Bryce McLean returned as head coach, starting the season off with a feeling of optimism.
 However, a week of school snow cancellations created scheduling challenges.
-This did not slow the team down and they were able to build a powerful robot.
+This did not slow the team down and we were able to build a powerful robot.
 CGW attended a first-year regional in Flagstaff, Arizona.
-This allowed the team to change their routine and connect with new teams.

-CGW won the Engineering Inspiration award at our home regional Colorado which carried us to Championships in the Carson division.
+This changed their routine and allowed us to connect with new teams.
+CGW won the Engineering Inspiration Award at our home regional in Colorado which carried us to Championships in the Carson division.